School of Nursing

-- Innovation - We believe in innovation to deliver leading edge health care, education, research, and community service.
+- Innovation: We, the faculty, staff, and students of the UT Health School of Nursing, believe in delivering leading edge health care, education, research, and community service.

-- Inter-professional Collaboration - We believe in the power of inter-professional collaboration to improve health outcomes.
+- Synergy: We believe in inter-professional cooperation to improve health outcomes for all.

 The Health Science Center School of Nursing’s baccalaureate program is approved by the Texas Board of Nursing, P.O.
 Box 430, Austin, Texas 78767-0430, (512) 305-6818.
-The baccalaureate, master's and D.N.P. programs at the Health Science Center are accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036.
+The baccalaureate, master's and DNP programs at the Health Science Center are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001.
 (202) 887-6791.
-The School of Nursing was granted full accreditation through December 31, 2021 for its baccalaureate and master's degree programs.
-The D.N.P. was granted full accreditation through December 31, 2018.
+The School of Nursing last on-site evaluation was April 2018 and was granted full accreditation through December 31, 2028 for its baccalaureate, master's and DNP degree programs.

 Commission on Collegiate Nursing Education